- Only one Region of interest per project can be drawn.

 - It is recommended to exclude areas of low overlap that could affect the results.

-A Region of interest is a delimiting area to reduce the extent of outputs generated for a project, speed up the processing, or even create sharper outputs.
+A Region of interest is a delimiting area to reduce the extent of outputs generated for a project, speed up the processing, or produce more focused and precise results.

 IN THIS ARTICLE